moihack/wineSHOCK/README.md

 Solved thanks to [this](https://github.com/moihack/wineSHOCK/blob/patsh/0003-pts_tests.patch).

 ## [**How to create a new test-profile**](https://github.com/moihack/wineSHOCK/how_to_create_test-profile.md)
-_In order for this document to stay "small" in size I've decided to cover the instructions on how to create a new test-profile for PTS in a separate file._
+_In order for this document to stay "small" in size I've decided to cover the instructions on how to create a new test-profile for PTS [in a separate file here](https://github.com/moihack/wineSHOCK/how_to_create_test-profile.md)._

 ## Future Improvements